octobercms/docs/help-developer-guide.md

 <a name="event-naming"></a>
 ### Event naming

+When specifying [event names](../../docs/services/events).
 The term *after* is not used in Events, only the term *before* is used.
 For example:

 1. **beforeSetAttribute** - this event comes *before* any default logic.
 1. **setAttribute** - this event comes *after* any default logic.